sandylcruz/access-it/README.md

 In order to start working:

-1. Run `yarn start` to get the source code Webpack server running.
+1. Run `yarn start` to get the source code and Webpack server running.
 2. Run `yarn start` in `docs` to get the documentation server running.
 3. Open `http://localhost:3000`.